v6d-io/v6d/docs/notes/architecture.rst

 By examining the practices of big data tasks such as numeric computing, machine learning, and graph analysis, we have identified four key properties of the data involved:

-+ Distributed and each partitioned fragment usually fits into memory;
++ Distributed and each partitioned fragment usually fit into memory;
 + Immutable, i.e., never modified after creation;
 + With complex structure, e.g., graph in CSR format;
 + Required to share between different computation systems and programming languages.